Got Game? Uptime.com Secrets of Great Incident Management

 For this exercise, the ‘Red Team’—played by Rawlings—has simulated a networking issue, by deliberately injecting extra latency into the server’s network stack.
 As packets are randomly dropped or timed out, it plays havoc with connections to the machine, triggering the automatic site monitoring to raise the alarm, and begin the simulated incident.

-Use the Domain Health Tool for a spot check of services.
+Use the Domain Health Check Tool for a spot check of services.
 Confirm your internal findings with a quick external test.

 “Game day exercises are incredibly valuable,” Carey explains.
 “First, it brings everybody together as a team.
 When you’ve been through the fire of a major incident with someone, you develop new respect for them.
 Second, we’re learning new things every time we do this.
 We have a detailed debrief afterwards where we look at what worked, what didn’t work, and what we could do better next time.”